Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Assessment Centre: Tuesday 17 Feb 2026

-This 12‑month programme offers an excellent grounding in the fundamental principles of data in one of the UK’s largest wealth management organisations.
-The Chief Data Office sits within the Chief Technology Office and ensures data is managed as one of the organisation’s most valuable assets, setting the vision for how data is used, ensuring accuracy, management, security and driving insights and innovation.
+The Chief Data Office (CDO) sits within our Chief Technology Office (CTO) and ensures data is managed as one of the organisation’s most valuable assets.
+It sets the vision for how data is used, ensures information is accurate, well-managed, and secure, and helps the business unlock value through insights and innovation.

-As an apprentice you’ll be exposed to:
+As an apprentice in this area, you’ll be exposed to:

 • Data governance and quality – learning how we make sure data is trusted and consistent.